-Maryland offers tourist the chance to explore the magnificent Mid-Atlantic coastline and mountains with varieties of activities that will blow your mind.
-The state has a rich history which dates back to the colonial times and it is also known as the birthplace of the United States’ National Anthem.
-Maryland state capital, Annapolis was once the capital of the US and it is filled with several preserved colonial towns and iconic buildings to explore.
+Maryland offers visitors the chance to explore the magnificent Mid-Atlantic coastline and mountains with varieties of activities that will entertain you.
+The state has a rich history which dates back to the colonial times and is also known as the birthplace of the United States’ National Anthem.
+Maryland’s state capital, Annapolis was once the capital of the US and it is filled with several preserved colonial towns and iconic buildings to explore.
 Some of the top things to do in Maryland are listed below.

 Swallows Falls State Park

 This park can be found in the mountains and it is about 10 miles north of Oakland.
 The park offers some of the finest scenery in Maryland.
-You can head to the Youghiogheny River that runs along the border of the park where you will see as winds blowing through its lush greenery creates rippling rapids.
-There is also a nearby Muddy Creek which features white water rivers, strong rapids and swift currents, and waterfalls.
-The park is filled with lots of opportunities where you can take Instagram-worthy pictures and also go hiking on the numerous trails.
-You are also going to find serene woods with tall hemlock trees which is a perfect place to relax.
+You can head to the Youghiogheny River that runs along the border of the park where you will see lush greenery bordering the rippling rapids.
+There is also nearby Muddy Creek which features white water, strong rapids, swift currents, and waterfalls.
+The park is filled with many opportunities to take Instagram-worthy pictures and also go hiking on trails.
+You will also find serene woods with tall hemlock trees that provide a perfect place to relax.

-This is a top tourist destination in Maryland and it is filled with a plethora of attractions and entertainment options.
-The whole area of the harbor has been nicely developed with varieties of hotels, shops, parks, restaurants, and historic ships that you can explore.
-The highlight of the harbor is the sloop-of-war USS Constellation which is a three-masted sailing ship which fought during the Civil War and intercepts slave ships off the coast of Africa.
-Some of the attractions not to miss here are the submarine USS Torsk, Lightship Chesapeake, and the US Coast Guard Cutter Taney.
-The harbor is also surrounded by National Aquarium, Maryland Science Center, Visionary Art Museum, etc. you should also make sure you visit the Harborplace which features an amphitheater, shops, and restaurants that you can explore.
+This is a top tourist destination in Maryland and it is filled with numerous attractions and entertainment options.
+The whole harbor area has been nicely developed with a variety of hotels, shops, parks, restaurants, and historic ships that you can explore.
+The highlight of the harbor is the sloop USS Constellation.
+This three-masted sailing ship fought during the Civil War and intercepted slave ships off the coast of Africa.
+Some other attractions to see here are the submarine USS Torsk, Lightship Chesapeake, and the US Coast Guard Cutter Taney.
+The harbor is also surrounded by National Aquarium, Maryland Science Center and the Visionary Art Museum.
+You should also make sure you visit to Harborplace which features an amphitheater, shops, and restaurants that you can explore.

 The Walters Art Museum

-This is a great cultural landmark located in Baltimore’s Mount Vernon Cultural District, it is among the few institutions in the world where you can get a detailed history of world art.
+This is a cultural landmark located in Baltimore’s Mount Vernon Cultural District, and is among the few institutions in the world where you can get a detailed history of world art.
 The collections in the museum cover all media of art from the third millennium BC to the early 20th century.
-You are going to find varieties of art collections here and the most popular artifacts here are ivories, jewelry, enamels, bronzes, and illuminated manuscripts.
-The highlights of the museum are the Greek, Egyptian, Byzantine, and Roman antiquities, you will also love the medieval and Renaissance art collections.
-There are also great interpretive materials that are great for engaging young people while exploring the collections.
+Some of the most popular artifacts here are ivories, jewelry, enamels, bronzes, and illuminated manuscripts.
+Highlights of the museum include the Greek, Egyptian, Byzantine, and Roman antiquities.
+There are also medieval and Renaissance art collections.
+Great interpretive materials compliment the exhibits and engage patrons while exploring the collections.

 Antietam National Battlefield

-This attraction illustrates the cost of war as it depicts the scene of the bloodiest day’s battle in the Civil War to tourist.
-On this battlefield, about 23,000 men were wounded, killed or missing in action.
-The battlefield now a memorial and filled with monuments to the regiments of both sides.
-This is a great place to go if you are a history lover as you can explore the entire eight miles on a self-guided tour.
-You should also make sure you visit the old Dunker Church which is the place where the first class occurred, the next phase is played out on the Sunken Road, and the Burnside Bridge which is where the Union troops forced General Lee to withdraw.
+This battlefield illustrates the cost of war as it depicts the scene of the bloodiest day’s battle in the Civil War.
+On this battlefield, about 23,000 men were wounded, killed or became missing in action.
+The battlefield is now a memorial filled with monuments to the regiments of both sides.
+This is an interesting place to go if you are a history lover as you can explore the entire eight miles on a self-guided tour.
+You should also make sure you visit the old Dunker Church which was used as a temporary aid station after the battle.
+Other highlights are the Sunken Road, and the Burnside Bridge which is where the Union troops forced General Lee to withdraw.

-This is a dramatic building that overlooks the Baltimore’s Inner Harbor and it replicates numerous ecosystems and it is filled with diverse marine life from all over the world and also mammals, birds, and plant life.
+This is a dramatic building that overlooks Baltimore’s Inner Harbor.
+It replicates numerous ecosystems and it is filled with diverse marine life from all over the world and also mammals, birds, and plant life.
 The highlight of the aquarium is the five-story tropical rainforest where you will get to see birds, plants, frogs, monkeys, and even sloths.
-You can also head to the Atlantic Coral Reef Exhibit where you will get to see sharks and dolphins and numerous tropical fish.
+You can also head to the Atlantic Coral Reef Exhibit where you will get to see sharks, dolphins and numerous tropical fish.

 Assateague State Park

-This park can be found on Assateague island which is a barrier island on the eastern shore of Maryland.
-You are going to enjoy the windswept landscape of the Atlantic Ocean on the east side of the island, it also features a long stretch of beach which is famous in the summer for surfing and swimming.
+This park can be found on Assateague Island which is a barrier island on the eastern shore of Maryland.
+Here, you can enjoy the windswept landscape of the Atlantic Ocean on the east side of the island.
+It also features a long stretch of beach which is famous in the summer for surfing and swimming.
 The more protected bayside of the island is a great place to go if you want to go fishing and kayaking.
-The island also houses a wide range of wildlife like the feral horses which roams the dunes and windswept grassland.
-The park also features picnic tables, campsites, snack bar, and camp store if you want to pass the night here.
+The island also houses a wide range of wildlife like the feral horses which roam the dunes and windswept grasslands.
+The park also features picnic tables, campsites, a snack bar, and camp store if you want to stay the night.